digitalcrust/digitalcrust-website/text/content/motivation/software/The structure of software - applications, modules, and platforms.md

 ## Modules

+Modules are the building blocks of applications.

 - Small/lightweight
 - Smaller audience

-Good modules are just as valuable as applications
+Modules can be just as valuable as applications

 - Many modules from _outside_ of geology
 	- Many of these have seen significant contributions from geoscience